srawlins/gmp/performance.2013-oct.md

 re-written in Ruby 2.1 though, so that 2 can be raised to approximately 32_500_000 (just short of 2^25).

+The major change to Ruby's Bignum class in version 2.1 is that Ruby can actually use GMP for a few key methods if GMP is available.
+This decision is made at compile-time (pass `--without-gmp` to `configure` to disable).
+Yes, you read that right: Matz's Ruby Interpreter, as of version 2.1, has started to take advantage of the GMP library out of the box, without the need for the gmp gem.
+Hopefully, this integration continues, and Ruby's Bignum class (and Rational and Float classes) can have all of the functionality and power of GMP.
+Until then, this gem must continue on.

 In any case, Ruby 2.0 cannot handle the following benchmark cases:

 * `multiply 16777216 512`